tea2code/fantasy-rts/documentation/Kernel.md

 ## Log

 The log package contains implementations of loggers.
 Currently Easylogging++ is used.
 The log object has a simple interface to create a log message.
 It can be accessed through the shared manager.
 A log message consists of a (hopefully) unique name for the module (for example the plugin module name) and the message.
-The configuration and the output files are stored in the directory log.
+The configuration and the output files are stored in the directory *log*.
 Example:

     log->debug("Kernel", "Hello World");